-Located in the heart of Edmonton's vibrant downtown Arts District on Treaty 6 territory, the new museum design represents the unique aspects of the city and the province.
+Located in the heart of Edmonton's vibrant downtown Arts District on Treaty 6 territory, the museum design represents the unique aspects of the city and the province.

 The design has an engaging sense of place and responds to the architecture and spirit of Edmonton and Alberta.
 It features a continuous narrative, a dialogue between inside and out, between the city, the building, and nature.
-The new Royal Alberta Museum is bright, warm and welcoming, inviting visitors to come in and discover Alberta in a dynamic new way.
+The Royal Alberta Museum is bright, warm and welcoming, inviting visitors to come in and discover Alberta in a dynamic new way.

-- At 419,000 square feet—twice the size of the former museum—the new Royal Alberta Museum is the largest museum in western Canada.
+- At 419,000 square feet—twice the size of the former museum—the Royal Alberta Museum is the largest museum in western Canada.

 - More than 18,000 m3 of concrete was used to construct the Royal Alberta Museum.
 That's enough to fill more than seven Olympic sized swimming pools!